SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-11-fda-nixes-mrna-flu-vax.md

 So, ok.
 I'm satisfied this is real news.
 It is, however, _extremely_ unusual!

 I have _never_ seen a "refusal to review" letter when the agency had previously approved the trial.
-Apparently the object is, in the words of FDA vaccine director Vinay Prasad, that the trial was not an "adequate and well-controlled trial" because the standard of comparison wasn't the FDA's preferred flu vaccine.
+Apparently the objection is, in the words of FDA vaccine director Vinay Prasad, that the trial was not an "adequate and well-controlled trial" because the standard of comparison wasn't the FDA's preferred flu vaccine.
 This is also _extremely_ unusual, since that was hashed out a couple years ago and the FDA agreed that the control vaccine